Working with Webhooks

 Registering a webhook

-If you want to listen to one or more of the changes indicated by our webhook event types, first you need to register a webhook callback.
-The payload consists of the subscribed_events
+If you want to listen to one or more changes happening internally in your system, first you need to register a webhook callback for those events.

 you want to listen to and the URL